raj-rao-rr/Investor-Inflation-Expectations/README.md

 ## 5	Possible Extensions

-* Work to improve the method for collecting Bloomberg price data to be more efficient
+* Work to improve the method for collecting Bloomberg price data to be more efficient, and less suceptible to hard data querying limits
+* Consider expanding work to construct smooth volatility smiles for inflation options.
+Refer to existing functions within the `.../Code/lib/` folder, namely inf_option_black_mdl.m and newton_raphson_iv.m for helpful information

 ## 6	Contributors
 * [Rajesh Rao](https://github.com/raj-rao-rr) (Sr. Research Analyst)